-- 38% of teachers have never received any formal training
+- A quarter of teachers have never received any formal training.

-- Learning materials are in short supply, with one workbook for every three children enrolled
+- There are not enough learning materials, with one workbook for every three children.

-- Kindergarten classrooms are often over-crowded with an average of 55 pupils per class, and suffer from issues of over- and under-age pupils
+- Kindergarten classrooms are often overcrowded with an average of 52 pupils per class.

 Kindergarten school infrastructure is grossly inadequate: